molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ###2.
 General

-This chapter describes the content of the Molgenis Compute[mc] binary and how it should be installed.
+This chapter describes the content of the Molgenis Compute[Molgenis Compute] binary and how it should be installed.

 shortly describes the contents of the Molgenis Compute distro.
 Add prerequisists like Molgenis Compute manual etc. EXTEND THIS!!